 If the applicant has made bona fide efforts to meet the utilization requirements but is unable to do so, the utilization period can be extended indefinitely and the applicant can be eligible.
 For example, if the applicant has made bona fide efforts to sell the property, but is unable to do so, the property won't be included in the countable resources.
 Note that the regulations include specific criteria for what constitutes "good cause" and "bona fide" efforts to sell. (§§50416, 50417)

-The market value of property is very important, since it is used to determine the net market value.
+The market value of the property is very important since it is used to determine the net market value.
 The market value of real property in California is one of the following, whichever is less: (22 CCR §50412)

 - the assessed value determined under the most recent property tax assessment or